lifestyle

 Image via Sina Online

-– Avoid being outside in the sun at its hottest, between 11am and 3pm
+– Avoid being outdoors when the sun is at its hottest, between 11am and 3pm

-– Drink lots of water, and even cold drinks, especially if you're active or exercising
+– Drink lots of water and cold drinks, especially if you're active or exercising

 – Wear light-coloured, loose clothing